youavang/youavang.github.io/_posts/2019-11-05-database-in-sql.md

 Disclaimer: For the purpose of demonstration, the Marcus Company is a fictional company and all the data used are fictional.

-After gathering the data, sort them into subject-based tables and specify primary keys.
+The gathered data is sorted into subject-based tables and primary keys are specified.
 Next, create relationships among tables and normalize the database architecture.

 The parenthetical form of the entity relational database: